BlockchainCommons/Open-Development/open-software-thirdparty-contract/legal-terms.md

 - all rights to seek legal remedies for infringement of _New Intellectual Property_, such as money damages, injunctions, and other "equitable remedies", as well as any other compensation, benefits, or procedural privileges a court might award

 - all other rights _Developer_ has in _New Intellectual Property_

+_Developer_ does not and cannot assign any Intellectual Property to _Third Party_ that is owned by _Blockchain Commons_.

 ## Further Steps